 What's the difference between a closed port and a filtered port?

-A closed port means that no application or service is not listening for connections on the port number at that time.
-A closed port can open up at any time if an application or service starts to listen on the port.
+A closed port indicates that no application or service is not listening for connections on that port.
+A closed port can open up at any time if an application or service is started.

-A filter port means that a firewall, filter, or other network obstacle blocks the port so that connections cannot tell whether it is open or closed.
-Some standard services that can create a filter port can be, but not limited to, a server firewall, network firewall, or other filters to restrict access.
+A filter port indicates that a firewall, filter, or other network issue is blocking the port.
+Some standard services that can create a filter port can be, but not limited to, a server or network firewall, router, or security device.

-A common tool that is used to check the availability of ports is Nmap.
+A common tool that is used to check the status of ports is Nmap.
 You can find more infomration about Nmap from their website.